 Maryanne Cline Horowitz(History, Occidental College): Age of Renaissance & Encounter; humanists and mapmakers; visual cues to collections; the mind as a garden; Stoicism; Skepticism, and toleration; cultural history of ideas.

-Patrick Hunt (Center for African Studies; Director of the Alpine Archaeology Project, Stanford University): Late Antiquity through Renaissance.
+Patrick Hunt (Center for Medieval and Early Modern Studies, Stanford University): Late Antiquity through Renaissance.

 C. Stephen Jaeger (Emeritus, German, Comparative Literature, and Program in Medieval Studies, University of Illinois, Urbana-Champaign): German and Latin literature of the Middle Ages.